Ob Social Club

 Teams focus on reducing barriers and leveraging internal and external resources to help individuals exit homelessness.
 They respond to community referrals, provide immediate basic needs support, and offer ongoing case management to improve individual safety and stability.

-Both teams focus on reducing barriers and leveraging internal and external resources to help individuals exit homelessness.
+City's Coordinated Outreach Team.
+The City’s Coordinated Street Outreach Program with PATH currently includes 19 outreach workers on the Mobile Response Teams and 10 outreach workers on the Rapid Response Teams.
+Our focus is on reducing barriers and leveraging internal and external resources to help individuals exit homelessness.
 They respond to community referrals, provide immediate basic needs support, and offer ongoing case management to improve individual safety and stability.

 We currently have 2 outreach workers specifically assigned to the beach communities.
 HSSD continuously monitors areas where there are growing numbers of unsheltered individuals and makes adjustments to outreach staffing levels, as necessary, to best meet emerging needs.